caoyongji/testnet/docs/design/transaction_types.md

 1 transaction for the miner:
 * coinbase

-# account_new
+# create_account

 This creates a new account on the blockchain and gives it some tokens and possibly some shares.
 The account loses a little money every block.
 This stops attackers from making tons of accounts to spam the network.

-# account_spend
+# spend

 Spends AE tokens and/or shares to a different account.

-# account_delete
+# delete_account

 This deletes an account on the blockchain and sends all of it's AE tokens to a different account.
 Warning, this deletes all your share.
-Make sure to use account_spend to move all your shares somewhere else before deleting your account.
+Make sure to use the spend transaction to move all your shares somewhere else before deleting your account.

 # account_recycle